BIBSYSDEV/track-changes-to-aws-terms-and-conditions/customer-agreement.md

 proceedings will not be disclosed by either party and will constitute confidential information.

+(i) If the applicable AWS Contracting Party is Amazon Web Services Taiwan Limited, the parties agree that the provisions of this Section 11.5(i) will apply.
+Disputes will be resolved by arbitration administered by the Chinese Arbitration Association, Taipei (“**CAA** ”) in accordance with the then- applicable Arbitration Rules of CAA, and judgment on the arbitral award may be entered in any court having jurisdiction.
+The arbitration will take place in Taipei, Taiwan.
+There will be three arbitrators.
+The fees and expenses of the arbitrators and the administering authority, if any, will be paid in equal proportion by the parties.
+The arbitration proceedings will be conducted in English.
+The parties agree that the existence of and information relating to any such arbitration proceedings will not be disclosed by either party and will constitute confidential information.

+(j) If the applicable AWS Contracting Party is Amazon Web Services Mexico, S. de R.L. de C.V., the parties agree that the provisions of this Section 11.5(j) will apply.
+Disputes will be resolved by binding arbitration, rather than in court, in accordance with the then-applicable Rules of Arbitration of the International Chamber of Commerce, and judgment on the arbitral award may be entered in any court having jurisdiction.
+The arbitration will take place in Mexico City, Mexico.
+There will be three arbitrators.
+The fees and expenses of the arbitrators and the administering authority, if any, will be paid in equal proportion by the parties.
+The parties agree that the existence of and information relating to any such arbitration proceedings will not be disclosed by either party and will constitute confidential information.
+The Governing Courts will have exclusive jurisdiction for the sole purposes of (i) ensuring the commencement of the arbitral proceedings; and (ii) granting conservatory and interim measures prior to the constitution of the arbitral tribunal.

 11.6 Trade Compliance.
 In connection with this Agreement, each party will comply with all applicable import, re-import, sanctions, anti-boycott, export, and re-export control laws and regulations, including all such laws and